 Basement Conversions in Kensington

-In Kensington, going down is often the only way to add real space.
-TrustBuilt Projects designs and builds basement conversions across W8 and SW7 — underpinning, lightwells and twin BS 8102 waterproofing — working within the Royal Borough's strict basement policy (CL7) from day one.
+Under Kensington's garden-square terraces, a basement is how owners add a gym, media room or pool without losing the protected garden above.
+TrustBuilt Projects designs and builds basement conversions across W8 and SW7 — sequential underpinning, lightwells and twin BS 8102 waterproofing — working within RBKC's Policy CL7 and the 2016 Basements SPD from day one.

 Basement conversions in Kensington: what to know

-RBKC's Policy CL7 and 2016 Basements SPD set firm limits: generally only a single storey below ground (double basements are refused in most cases), no more than 50% of the garden may be built over, and at least one metre of permeable soil must be kept above any garden basement so planting survives and water can drain.
-The original garden level can't be lowered, and a Subterranean Construction Method Statement, Construction Traffic Management Plan and the borough's Code of Construction Practice all apply.
+RBKC's Policy CL7 and 2016 Basements SPD set the limits, and on a garden-square house they bite hard: generally a single storey only (double basements are refused in almost all cases), no more than 50% of the garden built over, and at least a metre of permeable soil retained above any garden basement so the square's planting survives and rainwater still drains.
+The garden can't be lowered, and a Subterranean Construction Method Statement, Construction Traffic Management Plan and the borough's Code of Construction Practice all apply.

-Much of W8 and SW7 is listed or within a conservation area, which tightens things further — basements under or affecting a listed building need listed building consent and are heavily restricted.
-We lead with the structural engineer's design, the basement impact and ground-water assessment and the party wall awards, then underpin sequentially and tank to BS 8102 so the new space stays permanently dry.
+Much of W8 and SW7 is listed or in a conservation area, and many homes are flats in mansion blocks where digging simply isn't on the table.
+For a garden-square house we lead with the structural engineer's design, the basement impact and ground-water assessment and the party-wall awards with neighbours on both sides, protect the trees the policy requires us to keep, then underpin in sequence and tank to BS 8102 so the new storey stays permanently dry.

 Every Kensington basement covers